Abscess vs Cavity: What You Should Know

 An abscess usually forms when a cavity goes untreated.
 When this happens, it can cause two different types of abscesses:

-- A periapical n Abscess: This type of abscess takes place at the tip of the root of the tooth.
+- Periapical Abscess: This type of abscess takes place at the tip of the root of the tooth.

 - Periodontal Abscess: This type of abscess takes place in the gums and on the side of the root.

-With either type of abscess, we try to treat it with a root canal.
-During a root canal, we will clear out the bacteria and remove the root of the tooth.
-Then, we will usually seal off the tooth so that no more bacteria can enter into it.
+With either type of abscess, it is treated by a root canal.
+During this appointment, we clear out the bacteria and remove the root of the tooth.
+Then, we will seal off the tooth so that no more bacteria can enter into it.
 In some rare instances, if the bacteria is severe, then we will have to remove the entire tooth and replace it with something like an implant.

 Both cavities and abscessed teeth can cause similar symptoms, including tooth sensitivity, fever, swelling, pain, and overall discomfort.
-If you are suffering from any of these symptoms, schedule an appointment with us at our Montreal office and call 514-875-7971.
+If you are suffering from any of these symptoms, schedule an appointment with us at our Montreal office and call 514-875-7971 or email us at [email protected]

 Posted in: General Dentistry